Emafire003/ParticleAnimationLib/README.md

 ## How do I use the commands?
 You can use either `pal` or `particleanimationlib` and then use tab-completition to create your effects.
 They kinda lack documentation except from the names of the arguments, so I suggest to look in the corresponding classes of the effect and see from the javadoc what each thing does.
 Sorry :P

+*Note*: The commands that take in stuff like rotations and such, change the integer values to "x.5", since the game thinks they are positions.
+You can get around that by inputting a double instead of an integer like so "x.0" (for example 2.0 or 0.0)

 ## Credit
 This mod is based on the bukkit plugin [EffectLib](https://github.com/elBukkit/EffectLib) by elBukkit team, check it out too!
 The effects are taken from there and tweaked to be made compatible with modding, occasionally adding extra functionality.